Geothermal Heating and Cooling

 Central heating and cooling is one of the great advantages of modern home living.
 But these systems do have a few drawbacks, and of them is the “all or nothing” way that most distribute heated and cooled air.
 Whenever the blower for a furnace, heat pump, or air conditioner turns on, it sends air to all the vents throughout the building, even ones where there’s no need for comfort control.
 This is both inconvenient and wasteful of energy.
 Shutting the louvers in the room vents won’t help either, and it can end up damaging the HVAC system by increasing pressure in the ducts.

 A zone control system can change all this.
 When installed as part of an HVAC system, zone control permits the homeowner as well as other household members to manipulate what rooms receive cooling and heating.
 There are many advantages to this type of system, and our technicians at Collier's Heating & Air Conditioning are glad to answer any questions you may have regarding them.
-To arrange for zone control service in Northeastern Indiana and the surrounding areas, just call us!
+To arrange for zone control service in North Central Indiana and the surrounding areas, just call us!

 Your Satisfaction with every job.

 Your installer was very helpful with all of my questions.
 Larry Easterday--an excellent representative of your company.
 Very informative.